chanchan098/Docs/eng.md

 [will] + [be] + [present participle]

-Use the future continuous tense for future actions happening over a period of time, especially when a specific time is mentioned.
+Use the future continuous tense for future actions happening <u>over a period of time</u>, especially when a specific time is mentioned.
 The future continuous tense also shows more certainty and likelihood than the simple future.

 ### Future perfect continuous

 [will] + [have] + [been] + [present participle]

-The future perfect continuous depicts future ongoing actions that continue up until a certain point.
+The future perfect continuous depicts future ongoing actions that continue up <u>until a certain point</u>.
 Like the future perfect and future continuous, it’s used with a specified time.

 ## Future in the past